Albert Cushing Read

-Albert Cushing Read, Sr. (March 29, 1887 – October 10, 1967) was an aviator and Rear Admiral in the United States Navy.
+Albert Cushing Read, Sr. (March 29, 1887 – October 10, 1967) was an aviator and rear admiral in the United States Navy.
 He and his crew made the first transatlantic flight in the NC-4, a Curtiss NC flying boat.

 Early life and Atlantic crossing

 Read was born in Lyme, New Hampshire on March 29, 1887 into a Boston Brahmin family.
 He attended the United States Naval Academy at Annapolis, graduating in the class of 1907.
+His Academy classmates included Patrick N. L. Bellinger, Willis W. Bradley, George M. Courts, Henry K. Hewitt, Jonas H. Ingram, Claud A. Jones, and Raymond Spruance.
 In 1915, he was designated naval aviator number 24.

 As a Lieutenant Commander in May 1919, Read commanded a crew of five on the NC-4 Curtiss flying boat, the first aircraft ever to make a transatlantic flight, a couple of weeks before Alcock and Brown's non-stop flight, and eight years before Charles Lindbergh's solo, non-stop flight.
 Read's flight started from Rockaway Beach, Long Island, took 23 days before arriving in Plymouth, England.
 The six stops included layovers at Trepassey Bay, Newfoundland, the Azores, and Lisbon, Portugal.

 Later in 1919, upon returning to the U.S., Read predicted: "It soon will be possible to drive an airplane around the world at a height of 60,000 feet and 1,000 miles per hour."
 The next day, The New York Times ran an editorial in reaction, stating: "It is one thing to be a qualified aviator, and quite another to be a qualified prophet.
 Nothing now known supports the Lieutenant Commander’s forecast.
 An airplane at the height of 60,000 feet would be whirling its propellers in a vacuum, and no aviator could live long in the freezing cold of interstellar space."

 On June 3, 1919, he was made a commander of the Order of the Tower and Sword by the Portuguese government.
 After returning to the United States, Read was awarded the Navy Distinguished Service Medal, which at the time was a more prestigious award than the Navy Cross that the other five NC-4 crew members received (the order of award precedence was switched in 1942).
 In 1929, Read and the rest of the flight crew of NC-4 were awarded Congressional Gold Medals.